asleepyskye/archive-hrt.cat/other/journal.md

 ## Reading Chapter 4
 _May 12, 2023_

-Because the bulk estradiol is going to arrive nonsterile the compounded sterile preparation (CSP) is considered "high risk".
+Because the bulk estradiol is going to arrive non-sterile the compounded sterile preparation (CSP) is considered "high risk".

 Use USP 797 requirements for cleansing, garbing, cleaning, disinfecting, etc.